vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 <div style="border:1px solid #888;background-color: #ffc;color:#444;padding:5px;">Note: This extension is only compatible with Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) 2017 Update 1 and above.<br/>There is an alternative extension compatible with TFS 2015 Update 2 and above.<br/>See <a href="https://octopus.com/docs/guides/use-the-team-foundation-build-custom-task/extension-compatibility">the Octopus Documentation</a> for extension compatibility details and a download link for the alternative extension.
 </div>

+## Requirements
+For build agents being targeted, the dotnet core runtime 2.0 or later with a version of the portable `Octo` command line tools need to be available on the path.
+Alternatively the corresponding installer tasks may be used to satisfy this condition such as the `use specific octo version` task.

+### VSTS Build Agents
+Generally the Hosted Linux and Hosted VS2017 agent queues would satisfy the dotnet core requirements, however to ensure the octo tools are available you should use the `Use a specific octo version` task at the start of your build.

+### TFS Build Agents / VSTS Custom agents
+You can choose to either use the correpsonding installer tasks or manually installing dependencies.
+Microsoft also has public repositories for their [hosted images](https://github.com/Microsoft/vsts-image-generation) as well as
+[docker images](https://github.com/Microsoft/vsts-agent-docker) which can be used as starting points.

 ## Create an Octopus Deploy Connected Service
 Before adding any Build or Release tasks to your process, configure an "Octopus Deploy" connected service in the administration section for your project.